Willow Bark: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Tannins

-Tannins are intricate, water-soluble polyphenols that interact with proteins and other large molecules to create complexes.
+Tannins are intricate, polyphenols that interact with proteins and other large molecules to create complexes.
 They can be divided into two primary categories: condensed tannins and hydrolyzable tannins.
 The hydrolyzable tannins gallic acid and ellagic acid dominate in willow bark.
-Tannins have astringent and antioxidant qualities, which may help explain why willow bark has antibacterial characteristics.
+Tannins have and antioxidant qualities, which may help explain why willow bark has antibacterial characteristics.

 Physiological Mechanism of Action